Sydney Barnes: 1895 to 1903

-Lancashire's captain was Archie MacLaren who was about to form an England team to tour Australia in 1901–02 and, despite Barnes's limited first-class career to this point, he was invited to join the squad.
+Lancashire's captain was Archie MacLaren who was about to lead England in its tour of Australia in 1901–02.
+Despite Barnes's limited first-class career to this point, he was invited to join the squad.
 This came about because Lord Hawke refused to allow George Hirst and Wilfred Rhodes to travel but MacLaren had become, to quote White, "the first to see in Barnes a bowler of international calibre".
 Barnes's selection was a major surprise and considered to be "the most daring experiment in the history of the game".
 For Barnes, "job security was always a prime consideration" and he accepted the tour but with misgivings.

 Barnes was a great success in Australia but his participation was cut short by a knee injury.
 He played against three state teams before making his Test debut against Australia on 13 December 1901 at Sydney Cricket Ground, where he took five for 65 in the first innings.
 Also making their debuts in this Test were Colin Blythe and Len Braund.
 Between them, the three debutant bowlers took all twenty Australian wickets as England won by an innings and 124 runs.
 Australia levelled the series in the second Test at Melbourne Cricket Ground, winning by 229 runs although Barnes had figures of six for 42 and seven for 121.
 Monty Noble trumped Barnes's effort with seven for 17 and six for 60.
 Although successful, taking nineteen wickets in the two Tests to add to the thirteen in his previous seven first-class matches, Barnes was over-bowled.
 He injured a knee in the third Test at Adelaide Oval and missed the remainder of the tour.
 He later said he was still far short of his best at the time, but he had established himself as a world-class bowler.

 Differences arose between Barnes and MacLaren because Barnes was, in Derek Birley's words, "the arch-professional (who) expected due reward (for his efforts)".
 This was in stark contrast to MacLaren's "starry-eyed public school enthusiasm" and the two did not get on personally.
 After leaving Australia, the team were crossing the Tasman Sea in a storm which had them "fearing for their lives".
 At one point, MacLaren was heard to say: "Well, there's one consolation.
 If we go down, that bugger Barnes will go down with us".